TinySquid/ls-declutterer/README.md

 > cp .env.example .env
 ```

+- `GITHUB_USER` - This needs to be your login username.
+Used to match repository ownership in cases where you may have been a TL and had access to other student's repositories.

 - `ACCESS_TOKEN` - This is a personal access token with a `public_repo` scope that you will need from Github.

 See Github's [adding a personal access token guide](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) for instructions.